99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 JSON doc that defines the update actions that are allowed on specific res. during stack update.

 CF Custom resources:
 define resources not yet supported, custom resources from 3rd party.
 They are integrations backed by lambda functions

+CLI "create-stack-set" command create, update, or delete stacks across multiple accounts and AWS Regions!!
 CF stack sets:
 CRUD stacks across multiple accounts and regions with a single operation, the developer can deploy the same CloudFormation stack to
 multiple regions without additional application code. ex: for geographic load testing of an API.

 CF Dynamic references:
 Reference external vals stored in System Manager, Parameter Store and Secrets Manager within Cloud Formation templates.
 for ex. get the RDS DB instance master password from secret manager.

 CF Template settings:
 - Mappings section matches a key to a corresponding set of named values: ex if you want to set values based on region